Wartburg 353: Competition

 The 353 was campaigned extensively, mostly as a rally car.
 For instance, a 353 driven by Niebergall and Froman finished tenth overall in the 1976 Acropolis Rally.
 Its best world championship rallying result was a second place in the 1973 Polish Rally, three hours behind the winner.
 Only one more car reached the finish.

-In 1978 during November's RAC Rally, the final round of the World Rally Championship, all four Works Team Wartburg 353W entries of Heimburger/Weitz, Hartwich/Wilss, Heitzmann/Fromman & Seltmann/Hoffmann completed the gruelling 715 km course over 3 days and nights.
-Seeded and numbered 80, 81, 105 and 104 of 168 original entrants, they took in all the classic narrow, snowy and icy gravel forest tracks of the UK.
-The Scottish Border country, the notorious Kielder Forest and then the Lake District, North Yorkshire.
-Next followed a whole day in the forests of both North and South Wales.
-The cars finished 37th, 44th, 53rd and 54th of 61 finishers.
-107 entries of other marques had mechanical failure, crashed or retired.
+In 1978 during November's RAC Rally, the final round of the World Rally Championship, all four Works Team Wartburg 353W entries of Heimburger/Weitz, Hartwich/Wilss, Heitzmann/Fromman & Seltmann/Hoffmann completed the 715 km course over 3 days and nights.
+The course consisted of narrow, snowy and icy gravel forest tracks of the Scottish Border country; the Kielder Forest; and the Lake District, North Yorkshire.
+Seeded and numbered 80, 81, 105, and 104 of the entrants, the cars finished 37th, 44th, 53rd and 54th of 61 finishers; 107 entries of other marques had suffered mechanical failure, crashed or retired.
 Second only in speed to Skoda of the "Eastern Bloc" entries, the Wartburgs proved formidably durable and reliable vehicles.

 The 353's last World Rally Championship result was at the 1993 1000 Lakes Rally, where Alpo Saastamoinen finished 53rd overall and fifth in class (A/5).